 What we do:

-- inspect student properties
+- inspect student properties for suitability and safety

 - offer independent advice and guidance